SH 105 Bridge Replacement Project

-The proposed alignment for the SH 105 bridge replacement project involves replacing the existing SH 105 bridges across the Navasota and Brazos rivers and Coles Creek in Grimes, Brazos and Washington counties.
+The alignment for the SH 105 bridge replacement project involves replacing the existing SH 105 bridges across the Navasota and Brazos rivers and Coles Creek in Grimes, Brazos and Washington counties.

 - Westward migration of the Brazos River has begun to undermine the foundation on the east approach to the Brazos River Bridge on SH 105.